sirjamesgray/github-for-thought/README.md

 Similar to how you can sponsor a GitHub project, each page on WeWrite has a floating [Donation Bar](https://wewrite-app.notion.site/Donation-bar-25b3fe60b7fe4eb0b6afe6da802a8906)

 Please become a supporter today so we can accelerate development! https://opencollective.com/wewrite-app

+Why not just put a bunch of .MD files into GitHub?
+Because I want WeWrite to be for normies.
+Apple Notes has no onboarding.
+Setting up Obsidian by itself is incredibly clunky.
+Add to that the complexity of putting it up on GitHub.
+Not user-friendly at all.
+It needs to be easy for grandma.